caocscar/crossfilter-example/README.md

 ## What is the Crossfilter Library
 Crossfiltering deals with multidimensional filtering, with many factors involved.
 It is a purely analytic tool that can give insight in the data provided.
 For example, it can determine, how many x, given y and z, or which is the most frequent, given x, y, z, and a.

-## How to Use the Crossfilter Library with Basic Functions (use fake3.csv as reference)
+## How to Use the Crossfilter Library with Basic Functions (use data.csv as reference)
 ### **Basics**
 Before we start using crossfilter library, we must include it in our HTML file.
 To add this library, we can write
 `<script src="https://cdnjs.cloudflare.com/ajax/libs/crossfilter2/1.4.7/crossfilter.min.js"></script>`